A Passion for Paris

 Sauteed cherries with green cardamom and cinnamon, large hazelnut tuiles and homemade vanilla ice-cream

-After lunch we will enjoy a tour of Paris by private bus for a general orientation and to take in many sites, including the Arc de Triomphe, the Tour Eiffel, and Les Invalides.
-The van will take us back to the hotel for a little rest before our cafe dinner, where, Gary will introduce us to Paris bistro life.
-We’ll learn about the history of bistros, meet the owner of a historic bistro, and meet a local specialist on the subject.
+After lunch we will enjoy a general overview tour of Paris by private van to take in major sights, including the Arc de Triomphe, the Tour Eiffel, and Les Invalides.
+The van will take us back to the hotel to rest up before heading out for dinner, where Gary will introduce us to Paris bistro life.
+We’ll learn about the history of bistros, meet the owner of a historic bistro, and talk with a specialist on Parisian bistros.

 Meals: Breakfast, lunch, dinner.